 - i.
-The etiology, signs and symptoms of anal fissure - ii.
+The etiology, signs, and symptoms of anal fissure - ii.
 The anatomic location of a classic anal fissure - iii.
 The significance of hypertonic vs. hypotonic internal sphincter in planning the management of anal fissure - iv.
-Indications, contraindications, limitations and complications of non-operative management of fissures - v.
-Indications, contraindications, and complications of lateral internal sphincterotomy, anoplasty, fissurectomy and anal dilatation c.
-Abscess and Fistula, Including Rectovaginal/Rectourethal Fistula i.
-The cryptoglandular origin of anorectal abscess/ fistula
+Indications, contraindications, limitations, and complications of nonoperative management of fissures including both topical ointments and clinic Botox injections. - v.
+Indications, contraindications, and complications of operating from lateral internal sphincterotomy, anoplasty, fissurectomy, and anal dilatation

+C. Abscess and Fistula, Including Rectovaginal/Rectourethal Fistula